kelvin8888siu/InventoryTracker/README.md

 ## Getting Started

-Below are instructions and steps for running the web API.
+Below are instructions and steps for running the web API as well as Postman.

 ### Prerequisites